 Kurt Cobain’s Fender Mustang ‘Sky-Stang I’ (Sonic Blue)

-From the time it was first seen, this guitar was used on nearly all of Nirvana’s performance all the way until their last gig on March 1, 1994, in Munich, Germany.
-Most notably, it was seen […]
+From the time it was first seen, this guitar was used in nearly all of Nirvana’s performances all the way until their last gig on March 1, 1994, in Munich, Germany.

 The Second and the Third Blue Mustang